swimmio/git-workshop-1/remote.md

 5. After your Pull Request is approved, click on the Merge Pull Request button.

+## Check Out Your Changes

-6. Go back to the repo page, click on the CONTRIBUTORS.md file in the `main` branch, notice your name is in the list of names.
+1. Go back to the repo page, click on the CONTRIBUTORS.md file in the `main` branch, notice your name is in the list of names.

+2. OPTIONAL: Send a link to the file that you added in the Slack channel :)

 # Thats it!